 Annex I (revisions as compared to Annex I in the original draft note are shown in track-changes)

-Outline of Option 3: Mandate for An Aarhus Convention Rapporteur Specialised member of the Compliance Committee on environmental defenders
+Mandate for a [Rapporteur] [Specialised member of the Compliance Committee] on environmental defenders under the Aarhus Convention

-1. Who would a Rapporteur on environmental defenders be intended to protect?
+1. Who is the [Rapporteur] [Specialised member of the Compliance Committee] on environmental defenders intended to protect?

-In connection with article 3 (8) of the Convention, the Rapporteur’s mandate would be to take measures to protect any person who is either:
+In connection with article 3 (8) of the Convention, the [Rapporteur’s][specialised member of the Compliance Committee’s] mandate is to take measures to protect any person who is either:

  experiencing persecution, penalization or harassment, or;